LinWanCen/draw-graph/README.md

 Multi file call graph or partial pom.xml dep graph:
 1. Select multi files in the same language
 2. Open Right Click Menu
-3. Select <kbd>Call Graph</kbd>
+3. Select <kbd>Method Call/Usage Graph</kbd>

+RegExp string graph:
+1. Open Right Click Menu at RegExp string
+2. Select <kbd>Regexp, JSON, yaml Graph or HTML</kbd>

 Install [Graphviz] and set xx/bin to env Path for PlantUML and Graphviz.

 ##### About

-Only support 2020.2+ because mermaid.js only use in jcef(chrome),
+2020.2+ is jcef(chrome) to support outline mermaid.js,
-2020.1- is JavaFx WebView.
+2020.1- is JavaFx WebView, is need set jcef-jbr and use online to see Mermaid.

 ##### My Plugin
 - Show doc comment in the Project view Tree, line End, json etc.: [Show Comment]